 Take steps to protect your business from online threats, attacks, phishing emails and scam phone calls:

-- read COVID-19 cyber security advice, latest threats, protecting small businesses, protecting small business from cyber attack and working from home cyber security tips from the Australian Cyber Security Centre
+- read the latest COVID-19 cyber security advice, latest threats, protecting small business from cyber attack and working from home cyber security tips from the Australian Cyber Security Centre

 - subscribe to Scamwatch radar to receive latest news and alerts from the Australian Competition and Consumer Commission, including current COVID-19 scams

-- sign up to the Stay Smart Online alert service and read the latest Australian Government COVID-19 cyber security information about COVID-19 scams, online safety, security and solutions.
+- sign up to the Stay Smart Online alert service and read information about COVID-19 scams, online safety, security and solutions.

-- read the Office of Fair Trading's advice, information and assistance for business owners, operators and licensees relating to issues that may arise during the COVID-19 pandemic.
+- read the Office of Fair Trading's advice, information and assistance for business owners, operators and licensees about issues that may arise during the COVID-19 pandemic.

 If your business is scammed or defrauded, you could lose money and suffer other consequences, such as damage to your reputation.